ubc-cpsc/jekyll-faculty-template/README.md

 # Getting Started

-This is the UBC faculty webpage template README.
+This template produces websites like the [demonstration website](https://www.cs.ubc.ca/~fwood/template).

-To generate your own website like the [demonstration website](https://www.cs.ubc.ca/~fwood/template) you will, of course, need to install some stuff locally, be able to edit text files, and, to be able to deploy your website on departmental servers, have internet access.
+Customizing this to your own website is easy.
+You will, of course, need to install some stuff locally, be able to edit text files, and, to be able to deploy your website on departmental servers, have internet access.

 Software installation hints and instructions appear below.

-The easiest way to get started, _by far_, is to simply fork the [website template repository](https://bitbucket.org/UBCCS/jekyll-faculty), ablate the parts you don't want, and edit the rest to your liking.
+The easiest way to get started, _by far_, is to fork this [website template repository](https://bitbucket.org/UBCCS/jekyll-faculty), ablate the parts you don't want, and edit the rest to your liking.
 Ultimately there is a large amount of customization that you could contemplate.
 How